datrix83864/powerschool-object-reports/README.md

 2. Schedule - CF - Specific to CF due to image restrictions
 3. Schedule - LPO - Specific to LPO due to image restrictions and different term system
 4. Schedule - SMS - Specific to SMS due to image restrictions

+### Random Requests

+Contains requests different schools have had:

+1. Students - ID and Access Codes - This leverages a specific custom field, by default PS encrypts any outgoing data with Password in the name
+2. Teacher Grade Checks - LPO - This is specific to LPO due to the schedule system, but provides a quick check on which teachers have input grades for students.
+It returns the student and the teacher in question